Articles in this section

 • Edit the design of the row/column, such as background, layout, and spacing.

-Using the global settings, you can make design changes that apply to all page elements and override the global settings made here by making edits to individual locations.
+Using the theme settings, you can make design changes that apply to all page elements and override the settings made here by making edits to individual locations.
 You can edit the following:

-• Global Rows: This option allows you to edit the default rows, columns, and background.
+• Rows & Columns: This option allows you to edit the default rows, columns, and background.

-• Site Background: This option allows you to set the background for all pages per page.
+• Backgrounds: This option allows you to set the background for all pages per page.
 You can also set the color and image.

 • Site Layout: This option allows you to set the site layout, such as Sidebar, Topbar, Mobile view, and more.